SridharRamesh/HowSridharThinks/_drafts/FreeInternal.md

 title: "Free Theory With An Internal X"
 date: 2021-1-12
 ---
 Consider the free theory with an internal X extending x.
-When we internalize its internal X, we get some X extending x.
+When we externalize its internal X, we get some X extending x.
 But is it x on the dot, or might it be changed from x to have more in it?
 It seems obvious but not obviously obvious that, when Set itself is an X, we should get back x on the dot.
 Here, I want to write out the reasoning, to make it obviously obvoius.

 I'm phrasing this very abstractly, because I mean for it to apply very broadly.
 Whatever Xes are, they should form a category.
 And whatever theories with an internal X are, they should form a category.
 From the latter to the former, we should have a functor G which sends any theory with an internal X to the externalization of its designated internal X. To say that we have, for any given x : X, a free theory with internal X extending x, is to say that this functor we just noted has a left adjoint F. And to ask for the externalization of this free structure's internal X to be x again, in the desired way, is to ask for the unit of this adjunction to be an isomorphism.